-When Life Circumstances Change, a Modification May Be Necessary
+When Life Circumstances Change, A Modification May Be Necessary

 California family courts recognize that lives and circumstances change over time.
-Sometimes, those changes affect lives to the point of needing to modify the divorce court orders of child support, spousal support, or child custody.
-Remarriage, job loss, and relocation are all examples of major life circumstances that may necessitate a divorce decree modification.
+Sometimes, those changes affect lives to the point of needing to modify the divorce court orders of child support, spousal support or child custody.
+Remarriage, job loss and relocation are all examples of major life circumstances that may necessitate a divorce decree modification.

-Seeking Post-Divorce Modifications
+Seeking Post-Judgment Modifications

-An individual may seek a post-divorce modification if a significant change in circumstances has occurred, making it difficult or impossible to abide by the terms of the current agreement.
+An individual may seek a post-judgment modification if a significant change in circumstances has occurred, making it difficult or impossible to abide by the terms of the current agreement.
 Specifically, parties may wish to seek a modification if any of the following circumstances apply:

 - Spousal support modifications, when there has been a change in marital status, a change in the receiving spouse’s income or ability to support himself or herself, or a change in the paying spouse’s ability to pay.